-Globally, medical research data remains scattered and fragmented across geographies, authorities and institutions.
-This limits the ability of researchers to effectively manage, share and analyze complex clinical, molecular and imaging data.
+Globally, medical research data remains scattered and fragmented across geographies, authorities, and institutions.
+Platforms are needed to bring these data together and enable researchers to effectively manage, share, and analyze complex research data.

-We build data platforms that help address these challenges, supporting researchers in curing disease and improving quality of life.
+Indoc builds the data platforms that address these challenges, supporting researchers in curing disease and improving quality of life.

 Indoc Research evolved from the Ontario Cancer Biomarker Network (OCBN), which was established in 2005 with support from the Ontario Institute for Cancer Research and the Ministry of Research and Innovation.

 OCBN was given a mandate to support cancer researchers in their search for proteomic and genomic biomarkers.
 Over time, this role evolved to manage data from many other diseases resulting in expansion of its informatics and data management capabilities.
 OCBN was rebranded in 2014 to Indoc Research.